Xealth/xealth-partner-sample-code/partner-api/README.md

 ./run demo profile
 ```

-* Xealth calling your monitor endpoints
+* Xealth calling your monitor endpoints using the patient information set in `config.yaml`

  ```
 ./run demo monitor